lisamurphy788/creaven-heating/README.md

 - As a site owner, I want to make sure the user finds the website and they find it informative and understand the process. - Not overloaded with informaiton
 - As a site owner, I want the customer to be able to contact me via contact form. - Achieved

+#### Site Owner
+- One Bug resolved it was inrelation to all the images having a space beteen them.

  ## Deployment
  **To deploy the project**